 BikeSafe is a designed to engage with qualified motorcyclists to evidence the benefits of accredited post-test training, identify the need for such training in individual riders and provide a referral conduit to the providers of such approved training.

 The BikeSafe ‘site’ has been compiled in good faith from sources ‘we’ believe to be reliable, current and trustworthy.
-That said, any of the material on the ‘site’ may be out of date at any given time and ‘we’ are under no obligation to update such material, although ‘our’ aim is to update the ‘site’ regularly.
+That said, material on the ‘site’ may be out of date at any given time and ‘we’ are under no obligation to update such material, although ‘our’ aim is to update the ‘site’ regularly.

 BikeSafe and ‘our’ agents accept no responsibility or liability for any actions, negligence, consequences of any error or omission, any injury, loss or damage suffered by users of any of the information published in any part of ‘our’ ‘site’ or as a consequence of participation in any aspect of BikeSafe activity.